Travis

 It can happen that organizations are also stuck in the syncing state.
 Since an organization itself does not have a is_syncing flag, all users that do belong to it have to be successfully synced.

-Logs contain many GitHub API 422 errors #
+Logs contain GitHub API 422 errors #

 On every commit made when a build runs, a commit status is created for a given SHA.
 Due to GitHub’s limitations at 1,000 statuses per SHA and context within a repository, if more than 1,000 statuses are created this leads to a validation error.
 This issue should no longer be present in GitHub Apps integrations but will be present in Webhooks integrations.